osaigh/Stock/README.md

 ## How to Run

-Debug the projects in the following order.
+Debug the following projects.
+*Test user account : username->'steam' password->'Qwert@1'
+*
+* Right-click on the solution file in visual studio.
+Select 'Properties' and select 'Multiple startup projects'
+* and set the following projects to 'Start'
 * Stock.IdentityServer
 * Stock.API
 * Stock.MarketUpdater
-* Stock.WebClient
+* Stock.WebClientAngular or Stock.WebClient